SAP/luigi/core/examples/luigi-sample-vue/README.md

 Linking and building with [Lerna](https://lernajs.io/) is the preferred development method.
 This monorepo uses Lerna for project management.

-To have this application running, follow these steps:
+To run this application, follow these steps:

 1. Ensure that you have installed Lerna.
 If not, run the following command.

-    Install Lerna globally

     ```bash
     npm install -g lerna